 While the ‘perfect’ spice cabinet will be unique to individual tastes, here are 10 basic herbs and spices to give you a good foundation to build on.

 Tip: Although whole spices and herbs can have a shelf life of up to 3 years, they gradually lose flavour over time.
 To keep them tasting their best, purchase in small quantities and store in glass jars with metal lids in a cool, dark place.

-A warm spice packed with antioxidants, cinnamon adds a touch of sweetness to dishes.
+2. Ground cinnamon A warming spice packed with antioxidants, cinnamon adds a touch of sweetness to dishes.
 Typically used in baking and sweet preparations, it can also be found in savoury Indian and Moroccan-style dishes.
 But did you know most of the cinnamon we purchase isn’t really cinnamon after all?
-Cultivated throughout Asia, cassia bark is sold as cinnamon around the world as it’s more affordable than the real deal.
+Cultivated throughout Asia, cassia bark is sold as cinnamon around the world as it is more affordable than the real deal.

-Known for a bright red or orange colour, chili powder is a combination of a variety of chilis.
+3. Chili powder Known for a bright red or orange colour, chili powder is a combination of a variety of chilis.
 Often used in taco seasoning and curries, this spice can be found with different levels of heat (mild, medium and hot).
-As it’s a blend of spices, sometimes you’ll find chili powder contains cumin, paprika and salt.
+It’s a blend of spices that typically contains cumin, paprika and salt.

-Warm and earthy, cumin is the world’s second most popular spice and a great addition to North African, Middle Eastern or Indian dishes.
+5. Cumin Warm and earthy, cumin is a great addition to North African, Middle Eastern or Indian dishes.
 It’s best to add cumin early in the cooking process to increase the depth of flavour.

-Bay leaves are the background star of soups and stews; while the flavour isn’t as in-your-face as oregano or cumin, if used in large quantities they will add bitterness to dishes (just one or two leaves will add enough flavour).
+10. Bay leaves Bay leaves are the background star of soups and stews; while the flavour isn’t as in-your-face as oregano or cumin, just one or two leaves will add flavour.
 Add them at the start of the cooking process and remove before serving.